oljung/portfolio-project-one/README.md

 - __Footer__

     The footer was given opposite coloring to the heder, with background of dark slate grey and color of old lace.
 When links are highlighted they are colored in the background highlight for header links.
 This part proved to be pretty straight forward with minor tweaking of margins to get everything in a comfortable position.
 There is room for social media links, should the world of Iateria have social media platforms in the future.

+- __Iateria page__

+    The implementation of this page was rather straight forward, not presenting too many issues.
+After consulting with my mentor we decided to change the layout, so that it alternates between text on the left and text on the right.
+The structure will then be the same for all information pages, sharing the same styling.

+    - Images
+        Some issues with sizing, but much was solved when adding the fixed size for main content container, as suggested by mentor.